Spark Life

-Spark Life is a 2023 Indian Telugu-language action thriller film directed and written by Vikranth Reddy.
-Produced under Deaf Frog Productions, it stars Vikranth Reddy, Mehreen Pirzada and Rukshar Dhillon.
-The film was theatrically released on 17 November 2023 and received mixed reviews from critics.
+Spark Life is a 2023 Indian Telugu-language action thriller film written and directed by Vikranth Reddy.
+Produced under Deaf Frog Productions, it stars Reddy in the lead role alongside Mehreen Pirzada and Rukshar Dhillon.
+The music was composed by Hesham Abdul Wahab with cinematography by A. R. Ashok Kumar and editing by Prawin Pudi.
+The film was released on 17 November 2023 and was panned by critics.

+Plot

+Jay's love for Ananya leads to a deadly chain of events while Lekha's dreams collide with a stranger named Arya.
+As suicide killings grip the nation, a sinister force entwines their lives.

 Production

-In May 2022, It was announced that Mehreen Pirzada would star alongside Vikranth Reddy in Spark.
+In May 2022, it was announced that Mehreen Pirzada would star alongside Vikranth Reddy in Spark.
 In July 2022, Rukshar Dhillon joined the cast.
-The filming took place in Hyderabad, followed by Iceland before moving on to Munnar and Visakhapatnam.
+Filming took place in Hyderabad, followed by Iceland before moving on to Munnar and Visakhapatnam.

 Music

 The soundtrack was composed by Hesham Abdul Wahab in his second Telugu film after Kushi (2023).
 All lyrics were written by Anantha Sriram.